One question I get from customers is whether it is possible to weld stainless steel and mild steel together…

 The most important piece of advice I can give you is to practice the welds on scrap pieces before even fitting up the joint.
 Never use the piece you are working on to experiment with settings.

 Problems with Material Distortion

-Thermal expansion and conductivity differ enough between the steels to cause problems as you weld these metals.
+Thermal expansion and conductivity differ enough between these two steels to cause problems as you weld them together.
 Before starting an arc, you’ll need to consider this and plan how these factors affect the finished product.

 Stainless steel has less thermal conductivity and higher thermal expansion than mild steel.
-This means stainless steel distorts more when heated and holds its heat much longer than mild steel.
+This means stainless steel distorts much easier when heated and holds its heat much longer than mild steel.

 When the two sides of a weld joint expand and heat differently, the expansion and contraction could be severe enough to cause the weld joint to break apart.
 Even if the weld joint stays intact, the weld may crack under stress.